-These scenarios show combustion and gasification options are marginally economic at Fort Sill, with a gasification plant using all regional waste showing the most promise.
-Fortunately, gasification plants produce fewer emissions than combustion plants.
+These scenarios illustrate economically feasible options available at Fort Campbell based on preliminary resource assessments.
 The assumptions regarding the available waste and costs are critical to the economic results.
 If there are any changes to these assumptions, some options may become less attractive or possibly eliminated from consideration.
+There are a number of economic options, however, and an MSW WTE, landfill gas, or biomass project should be considered for further investigation.